Cherry blossom lemonade

 - lemon juice

-- sweetener of choice (I use xylitol or erythritol, but you can use sugar or your sweetener of choice)
+- sweetener of choice (I use xylitol or erythritol, but you can use sugar or homemade simple syrup) – feel free to adapt the amount of sweetener or even skip it altogether is using sweetened sakura powder

 How to make cherry blossom lemonade